paul-london/paul-london/README.md

 Bridging wet-lab and computational expertise to generate actionable insights, automate workflows, and deliver reproducible pipelines in biotech and data science projects.

 ## 🎯 Career Goals
 I am focused on applying bioinformatics, data science, and AI/ML to translational research, clinical genomics, and biotech analytics.
-My goal is to build reproducible pipelines and data-driven tools that help researchers and organizations make actionable, scientifically-informed decisions.
+Open to opportunities in biotech, pharma, and data-driven research roles.

 ## 🛠️ Skillset